drewish/transcribe-podcast/README.md

 * Try chunks longer than 15 seconds.
 * Try splitting chunks at silences between words, rather than a fixed length.
 * Explore using a model to split up John and Merlin's voices into separate audio files.
-* Try a different codec.
+* Try a different codec since [the docs](https://cloud.google.com/speech/docs/best-practices) say:
-	* The docs say, "If your application must use a lossy codec to conserve bandwidth, we recommend the AMR_WB, OGG_OPUS or SPEEX_WITH_HEADER_BYTE codecs, in that preferred order." [https://cloud.google.com/speech/docs/best-practices]()
+  > If your application must use a lossy codec to conserve bandwidth, we recommend the AMR_WB, OGG_OPUS or SPEEX_WITH_HEADER_BYTE codecs, in that preferred order.